|Abbott, Barons Tenterden|

-Hendon Place alias Tenterden Hall, MiddlesexThe house later called Hendon Place was built in Parson Street for the abbots of Westminster, and was originally known as the Parsonage.
+Hendon Place alias Tenterden Hall, MiddlesexA house later called Hendon Place was built in Parson Street for the abbots of Westminster, and was originally known as the Parsonage.
 It was finished in 1326 and was built by Westminster Abbey workmen; in 1540 it contained a chapel on the ground floor.
 Cardinal Wolsey stayed there on his last journey to the north of England in 1530 and Queen Elizabeth I was a visitor in 1566, 1571, and 1576, when the Herberts were in possession, and again in 1594, when Sir John Fortescue was the tenant.
 In 1593 the building was called Hendon House and styled the manor-house.
 It was described as pleasantly situated on a slope and large enough to entertain the king c.
-1640, and had 23 hearths in 1664.
+1640, and had 23 hearths in 1664; in the 18th century it was said to have contained a fine gallery.
 The estate was then a compact block of lands bordered by Parson Street, Finchley Lane, and Dollis brook, together with some fields in Finchley, and contained 132 a.

 |Hendon Place from an old postcard, c.1910|

-The Abbott family, Barons Tenterden
+Abbott family of Hendon Place, Barons Tenterden

 Abbott, The Hon.
-Charles (1803-38), soldier.
-Younger son of Charles Abbott, 1st Baron Tenterden (1762-1832) and his wife Mary, daughter of John Lagier Lamotte of Grotto House, Basildon (Berks), born 8 August and baptised 31 August 1803.
-Educated at Christ Church, Oxford (matriculated 1821, BA 1825); he obtained a commission as cornet in Duchess of York’s Own (14th) Light Dragoons (Cornet 1826; Lt.
-1829).
-Married 9 January 1834 Emily Frances (d.
-1886), younger daughter of Rear-Admiral Lord George Stuart (d.
-1841), and had issue:
+Charles (1803-38).
+Younger son of Charles Abbott (1762-1832), 1st Baron Tenterden and his wife Mary, daughter of John Lagier Lamotte of Grotto House, Basildon (Berks), born 8 August and baptised 31 August 1803.
+Educated at Christ Church, Oxford (matriculated 1821, BA 1825).
+An officer in the Duchess of York’s Own (14th) Light Dragoons (Cornet 1826; Lt.
+1829; retired 1833).
+He married, 9 January 1834 at St Mary, Bryanston Sq., London, Emily Frances (1806-86), younger daughter of Rear-Admiral Lord George Stuart, and had issue: